Generalized forms of types N = 1, 2 and higher gauge theory

 \section{Higher algebra- and group-valued generalized forms}

-We now construct the generalized forms that will carry higher algebraic structures.
-First, we revisit and adapt the higher algebra-valued generalized forms established in \cite{SDH4}, recasting them in a basis representation suited for encapsulating higher gauge potentials.
-Second, as a new development, we introduce the corresponding higher group-valued generalized forms, which are necessary to encode higher gauge transformations.
-Essential definitions for higher groups and algebras are summarized in Appendices~\ref{A.1} and \ref{A.2}; further details on algebra-valued forms are provided in Appendix~\ref{AVDDF}.
+We now construct the generalized forms that carry higher algebraic structures.
+First, we revisit and adapt the higher algebra-valued generalized forms introduced in Ref.~\cite{SDH4}, recasting them in a basis representation suited to encoding higher gauge potentials.
+Second, we introduce the corresponding higher group-valued generalized forms, which are required to encode higher gauge transformations.
+Essential definitions of higher groups and algebras are collected in \ref{A.1} and \ref{A.2}; further details on algebra-valued forms are given in \ref{AVDDF}.